Heat Training for Endurance Athletes

 - 4 min read

-Many endurance athletes use altitude training to improve performance because it can increase hemoglobin mass — one of the key determinants of aerobic capacity.
-However, altitude camps are expensive, logistically challenging, and not always accessible.
-Over the last few years, research has shown that heat training may provide a practical alternative.
-By adding structured heat stress to training, athletes can trigger physiological adaptations that may improve oxygen delivery and endurance performance.
+Many endurance athletes turn to altitude training to boost their performance.
+Why?
+Because it can increase hemoglobin mass, a key factor in aerobic capacity.
+However, altitude camps can be pricey, logistically tricky, and not always within reach.
+Fortunately, recent research suggests that heat training may provide a practical alternative.
+By adding structured heat stress to your training, you can trigger physiological adaptations that may enhance oxygen delivery and endurance performance.

 This article explains:

-To help athletes apply this in practice, we’ve also built a sweat-rate calculator that allows you to monitor whether your heat sessions are providing the right stimulus.
+To help you apply this in practice, we’ve also built a sweat-rate calculator that allows you to monitor whether your heat sessions are providing the right stimulus.

 How Heat Training Can Increase Haemoglobin Mass

-This temporarily dilutes the blood slightly.
-The kidneys appear to detect this change and respond by stimulating red blood cell production in order to restore the balance between plasma and red blood cells.
+This temporary dilution of blood prompts your kidneys to detect the change.
+They respond by stimulating red blood cell production to restore the balance between plasma and red blood cells.

 Over several weeks, this process may increase: